Get in the boat. Kayaking is fun, relaxing, great exercise, and adventuresome depending on how YOU decide to participate.

 Amputation – For lower limb amputees, special prosthetic sockets exist to help you stay within the boat and maintain the three points of contact while paddling.
 Other options include strategically placed foam or airbags to help you with balance and push more evenly.
 Arm amputees may find that a hammerhead hand adaptation is required, or a one armed paddling rig which can be mounted on most boats.

 Spinal Cord Injuries and those with balance issues – Depending on your level of injury, a special seat might be required to ensure you remain upright in the boat.
-Other adaptations include outriggers and strategically place foam and airbags to help keep you balanced inside the boat.
+Other adaptations include outriggers and strategically placed foam and airbags to help keep you balanced inside the boat.

-Other Severe Disabilities – If you are unable to paddle a boat by yourself, or just want some help your first time out, a tandem kayak is a great option.
+Other Disabilities – If you are unable to paddle a boat by yourself, or just want some help your first time out, a tandem kayak is a great option.
 It allows you to have another paddler along to help keep the boat headed in the right direction.

 Visual Impairment – Tandem kayaks can also be used for athletes with visual impairments.
-Kayakers with visual impairments can also paddle in a in a solo boat if they are able to safely paddle independently, opting to have guides in separate boats.
+Kayakers with visual impairments can also paddle in a solo boat if they are able to safely paddle independently, opting to have guides in separate boats.
 Guides can transmit directions, warnings and other pre-determined information to the athlete with a visual impairment through a radio system or via a less high-tech call and return system.

 Essential Eligibility Criteria

 All persons must be able to do the following in order to paddle with Adaptive Sports Connection:

 - Keep a life vest on while on the water.